Catholic Persecution of 1866: Persecution of Catholicism

 In January 1866 (3rd year of King Gojong's reign), when the Daewongun's decree to suppress Catholicism was promulgated, 9 out of 12 French missionaries were executed, and over 8,000 Catholics in Korea were executed in just a few months.
-Countless women and children fled to the mountains, were chased away, ord died of disease or starvation.
+Countless women and children fled to the mountains, were chased away, or died of disease or starvation.
 Many non-believers were persecuted.
 Three French priests, including Daveluy, were beheaded in Suyeong, Chungcheong Province.

 Large numbers of Catholics renounced their faith; Catholic books were confiscated and burned; and crosses and statues of the Virgin Mary were trampled.
 In October 1866, the Byeong-in Yangyo (the French expedition to Korea) occurred, and in May 1868, the German Ernst Oppert robbed the tomb of Prince Namyeon, the father of Heungseon Daewongun, and the persecution intensified.
 The oppression of Catholicism continued for six years, and the areas where the oppression was severe were Hapjeong in Seoul, Ongjin, Pungcheon, Jangyeon in Hwanghae-do, Naepo in South Chungcheong Province, and around Haemi-myeon in Seosan.